 The following is an Excel screenshot that shows performances of Neural Network Models vs Time-series Regression with Seasonal Adjustment, using the above data.
 Correct next series values are shown at the first "Correct values" column.
 Green cells show predicted values by neural network model and time-series model respectively.
 Yellow cells show error ratio percentage.
 Three neural network models are used.
 Predicted values are averaged.
 In general, neural network can be more accurate than regression.

-The following is a plot showing gradual increase with seasonal patterns.
+The following is an Excel plot showing gradual increase with seasonal patterns.
 Brown line is from time-series data.
 Blue line is from neural network predictions.

 Neural Network Configuration and Training